 Real Estate Agent Campaigns for Soldier On

 Soldier On would like to thank Carole Desforges, a residential real estate broker, who decided to support the sick/injured community by donating $100 to Soldier On for every transaction made by Mulligan Real Estate Team in November.
 When she brought the idea to her team partner, Danik Mulligan, the latter was immediately on board.
-So, like Ms. Desforges, Mr. Mulligan will also donate $100 for each of his transactions in November.
+The team donated $1100.

 "Since 2009, I have been surrounded by soldiers.
 My partner is a veteran, their son is on active duty and I have many friends who are still active or currently retired.
 My first real estate transaction was with a veteran," says Ms. Desforges.